One Dance

-"One Dance" is a song by Canadian rapper and singer Drake from his fourth studio album Views (2016).
-It features guest vocals from Nigerian afrobeats artist WizKid and British singer Kyla.
+"One Dance" is a song by Canadian rapper Drake from his fourth studio album Views (2016).
+It features guest vocals from Nigerian afrobeats artist Wizkid and British singer Kyla.
 The artists co-wrote the dancehall and afrobeats song with its co-producers Nineteen85 and Noah "40" Shebib, with production assistance from Wizkid.
 Crazy Cousinz and Kyla received songwriting credits for the sampling of their 2008 UK funky song "Do You Mind".

 "One Dance" was released for digital download on April 5, 2016, and was serviced to US urban, rhythmic, and contemporary hit radio on April 12, 2016.
 "One Dance" was released shortly after the release date for Views was announced, alongside "Pop Style".
 "One Dance" was the first of three dancehall singles to be released from Views, along with "Controlla" and "Too Good".